Jacob Jones (rugby league)

-Jacob Jones (born 15 February 1999) is an English professional rugby league footballer who plays as a forward for the Doncaster RLFC in the RFL Championship.
-He will join Wakefield Trinity in 2026.
+Jacob Jones (born 15 February 1999) is an English professional rugby league footballer who plays as a forward for Doncaster in the RFL Championship.

-He has previously played for the London Broncos in the Championship.
+He previously played for the London Broncos in the Championship.
 He spent time on loan from the Broncos at the Coventry Bears in League 1, and later joined Coventry on a permanent basis.
 He has spent time on loan from Leigh playing for the Widnes Vikings and London in the Championship, as well as the Rochdale Hornets in League 1.

 Background

-Jones was born in Birmingham, West Midlands, England.
+Jones was born in Birmingham in England.
 He attended Loughborough College.

 He played for the Birmingham Bulldogs, Crosfields ARLFC and the Midlands Hurricanes as a junior.

 Playing career

 London Broncos

 Jones joined the London Broncos at the start of the 2017 season.

 Coventry Bears

-He spent time on loan from London in 2017 at the Coventry Bears in League 1.

-Jones again spent time on loan from the Broncos in 2018 at Coventry in League 1.
+Jones spent time on loan from London at League 1 club Coventry Bears in 2017.
+He again played for Coventry on loan from the Broncos in 2018.

 He joined the Coventry Bears on a full-time basis ahead of the 2019 season whilst studying at Loughborough University.
 He played for England Universities.
 He was nominated for the League One young player of the year award at the end of the season.

 Jones was offered another contract at the end of the 2020 season, but left to join the full-time professional London Broncos.